Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

 val deferred = lazy { seed * 2 }
 ```

-Note that the annotation can allow capturing variables even in potentially unsafe closures added later, after the annotation has been placed on the variable.
+Note that the annotation can allow capturing variables even in potentially unsafe escaping lambdas added later, after the annotation has been placed on the variable.
 However, we consider it OK, as the annotation helps bring attention to the fact that the code might be tricky and helps with debugging.

 However, if variables participate in different escaping lambdas, it makes sense to mark the variable with an annotation to avoid mistakes in both places (as an example below, inspired by real code).